 Transformers and other distribution equipment are manufactured using new and recycled metal components.
 London Hydro is committed to refurbishing equipment instead of replacing it whenever practicable and has refurbishment programs in place for transformers and underground cable.

-As part of the voltage conversion from 4 kV or 13.8 kV to 27.6 kV, London Hydro embarked on a transformer refurbishment program to rewind the transformers for use on the 27.6 kV system.
-Refurbishments began in 2014 and ended in 2017.
+As part of the voltage conversion from 4 kV or 13.8 kV to 27.6 kV, London Hydro incorporated a transformer refurbishment program to rewind the transformers for use on the 27.6 kV system.